English

 </script>

-No matter how many components are installed in the components directory, easycom
+No matter how many components are installed under the components directory, unused components will be automatically excluded during easycom

 easycom

-If your component name or path does not comply with easycom's default specification, you can personalize it in the easycom
+If your component name or path doesn't match the default easycom specification, you can customize matching strategies in the easycom

 node of pages.json